Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Fun, age-appropriate brushing coaching

-Practical diet advice.
-Real advice for real families — including how to handle birthday parties, school lunches, and genuine treats without creating dental disasters.
+Real advice for real families — including how to handle birthday parties, school lunches and genuine treats without creating dental disasters.

-Habit help without judgement.
-Thumb-sucking, pacifier use, grinding, mouth breathing — we help you understand the dental implications and work out practical, kind approaches to address them.
+Thumb-sucking, pacifier use, grinding, mouth breathing — we help you understand the dental implications and work out practical, kind ways to address them.

 Inhalation Sedation for Children in Leeds